Jacob Morrier

 This paper explores how politicians respond to the public salience of policy issues when determining which topics to publicly address.
 Using new data and state-of-the-art methodology, our study provides a fresh perspective on this fundamental question.
 We focus on a multi-party parliamentary system, specifically the Canadian House of Commons, with a specific emphasis on the issue of climate change.
 To assess the attention given by political parties to various policy issues, we analyze transcripts from the Question Period spanning from April 2006 to June 2021.
 To gauge the public's level of concern for these issues, we incorporate data obtained from Google Trends.
 Employing an instrumental variable estimation strategy, our study causally estimates the extent to which the public salience of climate change influences elite attention.
 Our findings reveal that the public salience of climate change significantly influences the attention given to this issue by parties, albeit with noticeable partisan variations.
 Moreover, our research highlights the effectiveness of the Question Period in compelling the government to address challenging or potentially embarrassing issues.
 Lastly, we uncover evidence suggesting that the Liberal Party of Canada successfully increased the public salience of climate change during its tenure in government.

-PLoS ONE.
+PLOS ONE.
 19 (1): e0294047.

 Leading up to the 2022 Congressional midterm elections, all predictions pointed to a Republican wave, given factors such as the incumbent president’s low approval rate and a struggling national economy.
 Accordingly, the underwhelming performance of the Republican Party surprised many, resulting in an election that became known as the “asterisk election” due to its unusual and seemingly unpredictable outcome.
 This study delves into the specifics of the 2022 midterms, exploring factors that may have influenced the results beyond those traditionally considered by political scientists.
 Our analysis particularly seeks to understand whether a sudden shift in the public salience of specific issues could have influenced voters’ preferences, leading them to consider factors they might not have otherwise.
 To achieve this, we analyzed data from a nationally representative sample of registered voters surveyed immediately after the midterm elections.
 Our findings reveal that the issue of abortion played a pivotal role during this election.
 The prominence of abortion was not predestined, as evidenced by a comparative analysis with data from a survey conducted after the 2020 presidential election.
 Indeed, it seems that the decision by the Supreme Court to overturn Roe v.
 Wade in June 2022 significantly increased the salience of abortion.
 This unexpected policy shock had a significant impact on the behavior of voters in the 2022 midterm elections.